 Because overvaluation of target companies is very common, it is highly advisable that the buyer, once he has selected a target company, should consult a professional valuation firm to calculate the target value of the company.

-It is advisable to consult a legal advisor specializing in mergers and acquisitions to advise on best practices and models to follow.
+It is advisable to consult a legal advisor specializing in M&A activities to advise on best practices and models to follow.
 In addition to providing financial advice on the purchase, we also have a team for due diligence services and legal advice at Baker Tilly.

 This part is a matter of honesty, but it also makes negotiation much easier if both parties trust each other.
 Working with trust in the other party speeds up the process, is in the best interests of both parties and, above all, makes it easier for both parties to benefit.
 If, on the other hand, the other party is distrusted, this generates continuous stoppages in the process, subjective factors and the possibility of parallel actions that damage the negotiation to the point of breaking it.